Paul Coe: Career

 Arrived in Sydney to initially study art and play football in 1968.
-In the wake of the 1967 referendum he was majorly active in the fight for basic rights and equality treatment for Aboriginal people (which progressed from the Aboriginal Advancement League), working initially with Pearl Gibbs, Douglas Nicholls, Faith Bandler, Charlie Perkins, Oodgeroo Noonuccal, Bert Groves, Frank Roberts, Bruce McGuinness, Len Watson and John Newfong and various members of the advancement leagues for Aboriginal people in Australia at the time.
+In the wake of the 1967 referendum he was majorly active in the fight for basic rights and equality treatment for Aboriginal people (which progressed from the Aborigines Advancement League in Victoria), working initially with Pearl Gibbs, Douglas Nicholls, Faith Bandler, Charlie Perkins, Oodgeroo Noonuccal, Bert Groves, Frank Roberts, Bruce McGuinness, Len Watson and John Newfong and various members of the advancement leagues for Aboriginal people in Australia at the time.
 He was one of the founders in the establishment of the Redfern Black Caucus in the inner Sydney suburb of Redfern with Gary Williams, Billy Craigie, Isabell Coe, Chicka Dixon, Gary Foley, Tony Coorey, Cecil Patten, Bob Maza, Denis Walker, Shirl Smith, Michael Ghillar Anderson, Lyall Munro Jnr, Jenny Munro, Gordon Briscoe, Bert Williams, Sam Watson, Kevin Gilbert and Roberta Sykes to name a few; in the fight for human rights and justice for Aboriginal and Torres Strait Islander people, as well as the fight for Aboriginal land rights.

 He became the first Aboriginal person to study law at the University of New South Wales and was a rugby league player at the time for both the university team and the Redfern All Blacks.
 His decision to pursue law instead of becoming an art teacher was profoundly driven by the severe injustices and disenfranchisement of his people, as well as many deaths at the hands of police, including two of his own uncles in the 1960s.
 One of his sons Paul Coe Jnr quoted his father as saying, "I gave up painting and sculpting because I realised that you cannot paint social, political and economic change."

 In April 1970, he spoke as one of the main speakers, before a gathering organised by the Federal Council for the Advancement of Aborigines and Torres Strait Islanders (FCAATSI) gathering at Sydney Town Hall in protest of the celebrations of the bicentennary of Captain Cook's landing in Botany Bay, reminding the audience that they had to demand their rights as people and not beg for them.

 In 1970, he led a group of other activists including Isabell Coe, Gary Williams, Gary Foley, Cecil Patten and Tony Coorey (with support from Hal Wootten, then UNSW's Dean of Law) in establishing the Aboriginal Legal Service, the first free legal assistance service in Australia.
 He continued to play an important role in this organisation until the late 1990s.

 In 1971, during the tour of the all-white South African Springboks rugby team, widespread demonstrations took place across Australia in opposition to apartheid.
 As a leading member of the Redfern Black Caucus, he participated in the protests and used the occasion to draw attention to racial inequality within Australia.
 At one rally, he criticised sections of the anti-apartheid movement for opposing racism abroad while failing to address injustices experienced by Aboriginal people at home.